 The University Gazette, published at least weekly in term time, contains a wide range of other University announcements, including forthcoming seminars and lectures.
 Of special interest is the 0th week issue each term, which contains a detailed supplement listing lectures for the forthcoming term.
-All issues can be read online, and consulted in most libraries (including the OII Library)
+All issues can be read online, and consulted in some libraries.

-The Oxford University Virtual Learning Environment is Canvas.
+The Oxford University Virtual Learning Environment is Canvas, https://login.canvas.ox.ac.uk.
 There you will find the most up-to-date reading lists for courses you are enrolled to take and course deadlines along with threaded discussion forums and general information.
 Students can access Canvas using their University of Oxford Single Sign-On.
 If you have any technical issues or queries on content such as reading lists, please contact the MSc Programmes Co-ordinator at msc@oii.ox.ac.uk.

-MSc Programme
+2 MSc Programme